updated February 2023

 A brand’s target audience contains its most high-potential customers, determined by browsing and shopping behavior data.
 Lookalike targeting is used to reach new customers with whom a brand has not already interacted or captured, but who share interests and behavioral patterns with the brand’s most high-value customers: those who have already made purchases.
 Generally, brands should use high-level messaging and creative that reflects the business’s values and style in order to generate interest from new customers and introduce them to the brand’s digital ecosystem.
 Lookalike targeting is usually automated using AI.

-This chart shows the average ranges of CPC, CPM and CTR we saw in Q4 2020 for various targeting methods.
-Select the targeting method in which you’re interested from the dropdown menu.
+This chart shows the average ranges of CPC, CPM and CTR from AdRoll’s lookalike targeting campaigns.

 How much should I spend on digital ads?

-Finding the right balance of ad spending is key to growing a new brand, and marketers with limited resources need to maximize the return on every dollar of their budget.
-This involves finding the right mix of paid ads, organic search optimization, social media, and other channels to capture the brand’s specific target audience.
+Finding the right balance of ad spending between retargeting and brand awareness campaigns is key to growing a new brand, and marketers with limited resources need to maximize the return on every dollar of their budget to reach the brand’s specific target audience.